Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Take Care of Yourself

 Focusing on physical well-being is vital during the grieving process.
-Taking care of your body is the foundation for coping with the emotions that accompany grief.
+Taking care of your body is the foundation for coping with loss and the emotions that accompany grief.

 Dr. Josell poignantly states, "If you think of life as a house, the foundation of your house is taking care of your body.
 Without a solid base, the rest of the house isn't going to hold up."